jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 industry principles Note 40 aimed at limiting the threats posed by these groups (see page 124\).
-As the technology industry builds and maintains the majority of what we consider cyberspace, we as an industry have a responsibility to curb the harm caused by cyber mercenaries.
+As the technology industry builds and maintains the majority of what we consider “cyberspace,” we as an industry have a responsibility to curb the harm caused by cyber mercenaries.
 At a high level, signatories commit to:

+–
- Take steps to counter cyber mercenaries use of products and services to harm people.
+ Take steps to counter cyber mercenaries’ use of products and services to harm people.
+–
  Identify ways to actively counter the cyber mercenary market.
+–
  Invest in cybersecurity awareness of customers, users and the general public.
+–
  Protect customers and users by maintaining the integrity and security of products and services.
- Develop processes for handling valid legal requests for information.
+– Develop processes for handling valid legal requests for information.
-Progress can happen only through strong multistakeholder partnerships with governmentsthe primary users of these types of groupsthat prioritize cybersecurity by committing to rules that restrict the use of cyber mercenaries and increase accountability and oversight for both providers and their clients.
+Progress can happen only through strong multistakeholder partnerships with governments—the primary users of these types of groups—that prioritize cybersecurity by committing to rules that restrict the use of cyber mercenaries and increase accountability and oversight for both providers and their clients.